-Ever wondered what it takes to be a full time elite swimmer and Olympian, what it takes day in day out to compete a the highest level?
+Ever wondered what it takes to be a full time elite swimmer and Olympian, what it takes day in, day out to compete at the highest level?

 As a full time international swimmer and Olympic athlete I’m often asked what my life consists of.
 Believe me, I go to restaurants, the movies, the occasional pub and enjoy attending various sporting events, but of course my training and everything connected to my swimming is dominant in my life and has to come first.